Ayush2049/Ayush2049/README.md

 ## 🚀 About Me

 I'm a passionate **Full Stack Developer** and **Machine Learning Enthusiast** who loves building solutions to real-world problems.
-My journey in tech started with a simple goal: to make life easier for students and developers through innovative web applications and intelligent systems.
+My journey in tech started with a simple goal: to make life easier for students and youths like me through innovative web applications and intelligent systems.

 ---